 Smethwick – Birmingham Development Framework

 A development framework for one of the largest growth corridors in the country, running from the edge of central Birmingham to the town of Smethwick centred on the Main Line Canal.
-Multiple public sector stakeholders have come together to define the future growth within the corridor, including Birmingham City Council, Sandwell Council, West Midland Combined Authority, NHS and Homes England.
+Multiple public sector stakeholders have come together to define the future growth within the corridor, including Birmingham City Council, Sandwell Council, West Midlands Combined Authority, NHS and Homes England.

 - Project Deliverables: